knaidoo29/magpie/README.md

   a specified center.
   - `mc.Cube2Shell`: Remaps data on 3D cartesian grid to spherical polar coordinates with a specified center.
 Each shell is placed onto a healpix map.
+  - `mc.Heal2Ring`: Remaps a HEALPix map on to a pseudo polar coordinate grid (more precisely a polar-cap coordinate grid).

 * Dense grid remapping:
   - `dg.Box2Ring`: Remaps data on a 2D cartesian grid to a polar coordinate grid with